-The purpose of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities with respect to: the integrity of Ormat's financial statements: the effectiveness of internal controls over financial reporting; Ormat's compliance with legal and regulatory requirements; the independence and gualifications of Ormat's independent auditor; and performance of the Company's internal audit functions.
+The purpose of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities with respect to: the integrity of Ormat's financial statements; the effectiveness of internal controls over financial reporting; Ormat's compliance with legal and regulatory requirements; the independence and qualifications of Ormat's independent auditor: and performance of the Company's internal audit functions.
 The committee is made up of at least three directors who meet the appropriate independence and experience considerations as outlined by the standards of the New York Stock Exchange.
 More information on the Audit Committee is available in the Company's Audit Committee Charter at the following link.84

 The Compensation Committee's purpose is to be responsible for the Company's overall compensation philosophy and assists the Board of Directors in its oversight responsibilities with respect to the compensation of Ormat's Chief Executive Officer and other executive officers and directors, including all compensation plans, policies and programs that are subject to Board approval.
-The Compensation Committee is also responsible for annually reviewing and approving corporate goals and objectives relevant to the CEO and executive officers, for making recommendations to the Board with respect to the adoption, amendment. termination or replacement of incentive-compensation plans, equitybased plans, revenue sharing plans or other relevant plans maintained by the Company, and for overseeing the Company's compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters. among other topics.
-The committee is made up of at least three directors who meet the relevant independence considerations, as outlined per the regulations mentioned above.
+The Compensation Committee is also responsible for annually reviewing approving corporate and qoals and objectives relevant to the CEO and executive officers, for making recommendations to the Board with respect to the adoption, amendment, termination or replacement of incentive-compensation plans, equitybased plans, revenue sharing plans or other relevant plans maintained by the Company, and for overseeing the Company's compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters, among other topics.
+The committee is made up of at least three directors who meet the relevant independence considerations. as outlined per the regulations mentioned above.
 More information on the Compensation Committee is available in the Company's Compensation Committee Charter at the following link.85

-The purpose of the Nominating and Corporate Governance Committee is to assist the Board of Directors in identifying qualified individuals to become members of the Board, for selecting or recommending the Board director nominees, developing and recommending to the Board's corporate governance guidelines and for overseeing the evaluation of the Board and executive management.
-The committee provides the Board with guidance with respect to their oversight of and involvement in shareholder engagement, reviewing the Company's Corporate Governance Guidelines and monitorina compliance with the guidelines, and making independence considerations regarding Board members, among other responsibilities.
+The purpose of the Nominating and Corporate Governance Committee is to assist the Board of Directors in identifying gualified individuals to become members of the Board. for selecting or recommending the Board director nominees, developing and recommending to the Board's corporate governance guidelines and for overseeing the evaluation of the Board and executive management.
+The committee provides the Board with guidance with respect to their oversight of and involvement in shareholder engagement, reviewing the Company's Corporate Governance Guidelines and monitoring compliance with the guidelines, and making independence considerations regarding Board members, among other responsibilities.
 The committee is made up of at least three directors who meet the relevant independence considerations, as outlined per the SEC regulations detailed above.
-More information on the Nominating and Corporate Governance Committee is available in the Company's Nominating and Corporate Governance Committee Charter at the following link.86 qualified and experienced executive management team of seven members.
-Each position on the executive management team is designed to
+More information on the Nominating and Corporate Governance Committee is available in the Company's Nominating and Corporate Governance Committee Charter at the following link.86